IWVQ/super-duper-eureka/README.md

 <a id="2">[2]</a> Vilca-Quispe, I. W. (2023).
 Representation of the while loop and the conditional structure in lambda calculus with eager β-reduction.
 Revista del Altiplano de Ciencias Básicas y Aplicadas.

 [^1]: Vilca-Quispe, I. W. (2023).
 Representation of the while loop and the conditional structure in lambda calculus with eager β-reduction.
 Revista del Altiplano de Ciencias Básicas y Aplicadas.
+Representation of the while loop and the conditional.